Skip to content

 • Is brilliantly organised, offers great administrative support, and communicates regularly and effectively

-• Continuously works to develop and enhance the student experience
+• Continuously works to develop and enhance your experience

-• Thinks about building community within their department and provides social opportunities for students
+• Thinks about building community within your department and provides you with social opportunities

-• Listens and acts upon student feedback, for example the feedback given by Academic Representatives at SSLC
+• Listens to and acts upon your feedback, for example the feedback given by Academic Representatives at SSLC

 LSESU Award for PhD Supervision

-• Is personally invested in the success and outcomes of your research
+• Is invested in your research and personal and professional development

-• Provides regular, constructive and focused feedback enabling you to develop your PhD project
+• Provides regular, constructive and focused feedback enabling you to develop your research, knowledge, and skills

 • You may nominate academic staff or any other member of staff in the School